-You are a developer who wants a stunning building that reflects your values and unique vision, and you want everyone your project services to benefit from your efforts.
+You want a stunning building that reflects your values and unique vision, and you want everyone your project services to benefit from your efforts.
 You require cost control and liability protection.
 You know that changing the world requires big visions as well as attention to detail.
 And you want to create a legacy you can be proud of.

-We are a multidisciplinary team of creative experts with and without disability lived experience.
+We are creative experts with and without disability lived experience.
 After 30 years of doing important work in architecture and urban planning through Mikiten Architecture, we realized that our greatest impact was in Universal Design.

 How Lived Experience Led Us Here...